EvidentSecurity/esp-sdk-ruby/docs/AzureGroupsApi.md

 external_account_id = 56 # Integer | The ID of the External Account associated with this memberhsip

 opts = {
-  include: "include_example" # String | Related objects that can be included in the response:  organization, sub_organization, team, scan_intervals, disabled_signatures, suppressions, azure_group, credentials See Including Objects for more information.
+  include: "include_example" # String | Related objects that can be included in the response:  organization, sub_organization, team, scan_intervals, disabled_signatures, suppressions, azure_group See Including Objects for more information.
 }

 begin